How Banks Handle Multi-Trustee Accounts

 The protection is not unlimited.
 If a bank or payee acts in bad faith, meaning they know or should know that the trustee is misusing trust funds, they can be held liable.
 The statute draws a clear line: routine reliance on trustee authority is fine, but turning a blind eye to obvious wrongdoing is not.

 For families setting up trusts with multiple trustees, this statute highlights why clear authorization language in the trust document matters.
-Spelling out which trustees can act independently on banking matters helps avoid confusion and reduces the risk of disputes down the road.
+Spelling out which trustees can act independently on banking matters helps avoid confusion.
+A family member serving as co-trustee should understand their responsibilities from the start.